MicrosoftDocs/learn/learn-pr/azure/tm-use-a-framework-to-identify-threats-and-find-ways-to-reduce-or-eliminate-risk/includes/1-introduction.md

 ## What to Expect

 The framework takes you through six major threat categories, with countless potential threats under each one.
-By using the framework you'll be able to answer questions like:
+By using the framework, you'll be able to answer questions like:

 - Are both sides of the communication authenticated?
 - How do I know someone can't change data in-transit, in-use or at-rest?